Friday, January 20, 2012

 photo: Lifenews.com

 Just below was an article I posted a couple of years ago on 4marks, a social networking site for Catholics.
 It generated long (and some angry) discussions.
 Some thought that I was critical of people's motives and they replied justifying their reasons for joining the cause.
 Some were grateful because they felt the article led them to examine their consciences and their motives and came out of the process stronger and more focused.
 My intention was simple and non-malicious.
 I merely wanted to pose questions inspired by comments I hear everyday from people on both sides of the aisle.
-With the anniversary of Roe v.
-Wade coming up on 22nd of January, I decided to re-post it and challenge the readers once again.
 I don't exclude myself from this examination.
 Like some people, my motives for doing the things I do, are not always pure.
 I do want to quickly say that it would be naive and misleading to say that we only act when we're sure our motives are pure.
 That would be paralyzing!
 We are fallen creatures and we often don't start off right.
 I remember an incident in St. Teresa of Avila's autobiography where she stated the reason for her entering the convent.
 It wasn't because she loved God enough to turn her back on the world, but it was because she feared going to hell!
 It wasn't such a bad motive but she was motivated more by fear than by love, and Teresa herself was her own greatest critic.
 And as in any Christian spirituality, the heart of the Carmelite spirituality is love, and St. Teresa was a true daughter of Carmel, and she would look upon this desire as imperfect.
 But look what God did with her imperfect desire?
 It was purified and now she's a Doctor of the Church and a Teacher on prayer par excellence.
 And so it is with us.
 It doesn't hurt us either to once in a while engage in self-examination so that we would grow spiritually and be more effective ambassadors for the cause of such importance.